-Dedicated to her community, Ms. Samuel devoted herself to various civic organizations to include being a member of the Saint Martin’s Episcopal School board of trustees.
-In previous years, she has chaired numerous benefits to include those for the New Orleans Philharmonic Symphony, the Young Audiences and Children’s Concerts, several school fundraisers, and other philanthropic endeavors in the community.
+Ms. Samuel began her legal career later in life.
+Shortly after graduating from LSU, she married and had three children.
+While raising a family, Ms. Samuel devoted herself to various civic organizations to include being a member of the Saint Martin’s Episcopal School board of trustees.
+In previous years, she has chaired numerous benefits to include those for the New Orleans Philharmonic Symphony, the Young Audiences and Children’s Concerts, several school fundraisers and other philanthropic endeavors in the community.
 Ms. Samuel has also worked with the local chapter of the United Way and been active in her three children’s schools.